PHPFusionMods/PHP-Fusion/README.md

 PHP-Fusion
 ==========

-PHP-Fusion is a light-weight open-source content management system (CMS) written and developed by Nick Jones (also known as Digitanium, †04-01-2011) in PHP.
+PHP-Fusion is a light-weight open-source content management system (CMS) written and developed by Nick Jones (also known as Digitanium) in PHP.
 It uses a MySQL database to store a web site's content and comes with a simple but comprehensive administration system.
 PHP-Fusion includes features common in many other CMS packages.

 Features
 =========